alexiamandeville/timedTrialsVR_Unity/README.md

 Developed in Unity 20173.0f3.

-Using:
+Using:<br>
-Firebase SDK to collect analytics on study participants.
+Firebase SDK to collect analytics on study participants.<br>
 VRTK for Oculus Touch interactions.